fisodd/www-fisodd-com/content/post/f-is-odd.rst

-For many the idea that 'F' is a number just seems odd (as in strange), but for those who spend too much time working with the lower level interfaces in computing, 'F' is a perfectly valid number representing the value 15\ [*]_, which is odd (not even)
+For many the idea that 'F' is a number just seems odd (as in strange), but for those who spend too much time working with the lower level interfaces in computing, 'F' is a perfectly valid number representing the value 15\ [*]_, which is odd (as in not even)

-This author started using the phrase "F is odd" back as a dual-major in college, trying to explain to incredulous fellow students and faculty in the English department that it was not a completely crazy idea to spend so much time earning a second degree in Computer Science.
+This author started using the phrase "F is odd" back when he was a dual-major in college, trying to explain to incredulous fellow students and faculty in the English department why it was not a completely crazy idea to spend so much time earning a second degree in Computer Science.

 .. [*] `Ray Montgomery <http://www.cyoa.com/pages/r-a-montgomery-1936-2014>`__